olgadk7/olgadk7.github.io/_posts/2024-11-13-eudemonia.md

 </details>

 Based on general observations, I estimated that approximately **5–10%** of the individuals may promote non-traditional or controversial health practices that are not fully supported by mainstream scientific research.
-While it's important to approach such practices with a healthy dose of skepticism, labeling them all as "snake oil" without substantial evidence of fraudulent intent oversimplifies a nuanced issue
+While it's important to approach such practices with a healthy dose of skepticism, labeling them all as "snake oil" without substantial evidence of fraudulent intent oversimplifies a nuanced issue.

 **Disclaimer**: This is not a definitive assessment of any individual's professional conduct or integrity.